 We will be offering several access and assistive services for different program items.
 More information and services will be added as we get closer to the festival.
 Check event pages for the below icons.

 This symbol indicates an event venue has a hearing loops or assistive listening system available to assist you if you are hard of hearing.
 These systems transmit sound from the event directly through your hearing aid or through venue-provided headphones.
 We recommend you contact the venue directly for further information on or assistance with listening services.

 RISING is providing Auslan Interpreted tours and Interpreted sessions for specific events across the festival program.
-Look for the Auslan symbol displayed on the event page or check the Event Information section using the links listed below for specific dates and details.
+Look for the Auslan symbol displayed on the event page or check the Accessibility Services section using the blue dots links below.
+Use the promo code AUSLAN or the booking links below to secure your spot.

 |Audio Described Tours|

 Open to everyone, these RISING sessions have been specifically designed to create a safe and welcoming environment for people who feel they might benefit from a more relaxed environment.
 This might be useful for you if you have autism, sensory sensitivities or a learning disability, or live with anxiety or have experienced trauma.

 Events listed as relaxed performances have committed to designing one or more performances with thoughtful changes to the lighting or sound.
 RISING will be announcing relaxed performances soon.

 For these performances, captions are displayed on a screen for those of you who prefer to read what is being said.
 Check the ‘Accessibility’ section on each event page for dates of captioned performances and details about Captioning.

 Venue Access Drop-Down